zbjob/AthenaCEP/README.md

 D. The offile estmation Python code is in  ./AthenaCEP/src_synthetic/python-clustering-classification/ The trained classifiers could be found in .pkl files and could be visualised by .dot and .pdf files.
-   To automatically genearated classifiers in C++ code, please find "DecisionTreeToCpp" at https://github.com/papkov/DecisionTreeToCpp
+   To automatically genearated classifiers in C++ code, please find the source-to-source transformation tool  "DecisionTreeToCpp" at https://github.com/papkov/DecisionTreeToCpp

 F. In order to run the CEP engine, you need a simple script like: